-Criminal Justice: AA, BS Criminal Justice Online: AA, BS
+Criminal Justice: AA, BS Criminal Justice Online: BS

 The mission of the Hilbert College Criminal Justice Department is to provide students with a challenging and relevant curriculum through a balance of liberal arts, career preparation and the integration of multiple disciplines.
-In addition to discipline-specific knowledge, the Criminal Justice Program cultivates student skills in critical thinking, oral and written communication, research, analysis, technology and problem solving.
+In addition to discipline specific knowledge, the Criminal Justice Program cultivates student skills in critical thinking, oral and written communication, research, analysis, technology and problem solving.
 The program develops student commitment in the areas of community service, personal accountability, global responsibility, and cultural diversity.
 It stresses ethical decision-making, principled behavior and the importance of life-long learning and facilitates professional and career development in specialized fields.
-With the skill set developed through our interdisciplinary program, a student can look for employment in law enforcement, corrections, juvenile justice, social services, security or private police, courts, law or law making, or even pursue graduate studies.
-Within most of these areas there are employment opportunities to be found at the federal, state, or local-level government entities, or students can pursue employment within the private sector.
+A criminal justice professional has many career paths from which to choose.
+The public sector includes federal, state and local agencies, which comprise the fields of law enforcement, probation, corrections, investigation, and special services.
+The private sector offers career opportunities in corporate security and juvenile treatment centers.